 She also shares that in razor blade studies, it has been proven that those with small skin irritations due to the nickel in the blade have increased reactions if one is sensitive and/or allergic to the fragrance in the shaving products.
 And, the nickel release in the razors, if allergic, can worsen reaction to shaving cream and/or shaving products.
 This proves that sensitive skin can be equally affected by fragrance and nickel, both of which redheads should avoid if experiencing the symptoms above.

 In an electric shaver study, pure nickel particles can be released during use due to the wearing action of the cutter against the shaving foil.
-In a European study, it also showed that a new Braun razor was composed of pure nickel, while an old Braun shaving razor was pure nickel, but coated with a thin layer of palladium and platinum.
+In a European study, it also showed that a new Braun razor was composed of pure nickel, while an old Braun shaving razor was a pure nickel, but coated with a thin layer of palladium and platinum.
 Companies, of course, change manufacturing methods so the best way to detect if nickel is present in the razor blade or electric shaver you are using is to a DMG test before using the device.

 “The presence of nickel may be detected using a chemical called Dimethylglyoxime in what is called the DMG test.
 DMG Test was (+) in all 6 Braun brand shavers tested; only 2 of nine Phillips brand were (+).
 They found that six out of six Braun shavers gave positive DMG test outcomes, whereas only two of nine Phillips shavers gave positive reactions,” says Verallo-Rowell.